Why is My Aquarium Water Cloudy- Reasons and Solutions

 Seeing cloudy green water in your aquarium is a no-brainer – it is caused by algae growth.
 If you have owned an aquarium for whatever time, the chances are that you are aware of algae problems.
 These plant-like organisms will grow in your fish tank, and if they go unchecked, they can turn messy.

-It is unfortunate that algae thrive in conditions like those of plants.
+Unfortunately, algae thrive in conditions like those of plants.
 Therefore, if you notice algae blooms in your aquarium, it signifies that there is too much light or excess nutrients or both in your fish tank.
-The presence of phosphates or nitrates is a serious cause of green water.
+The presence of phosphates or nitrates is a severe cause of green water.

 You will need to get control of your feeding practices if algae bloom is caused by nitrogen spikes.
-However, for nutrients like nitrates and phosphates, it is extremely important to address them at their source.
+However, it is imperative to address nutrients like nitrates and phosphates at their source.

 Unwashed gravel results in a very ugly haze, but it is effortless to solve.